 - The actual severity experienced by an animal during a procedure is one of the key novelties of the new report.

-Importantly, the report states:
+Importantly the report states:

 We can also see how the numbers break down among EU members.
 France, Germany and the UK have the highest number of animals in research – they are also the three largest EU economies.
+Norway, who is not an EU member state is the fourth largest “user” of animals for research.